Washington State Woman, Teen Girl Accused Of Posing As Baby Photographers, Drugging Mom To Steal Baby

 A Washington (state) woman was arrested this week for allegedly posing as a photographer in order to gain entry into a victim’s home, drug her, and steal her baby to raise as her own, The Seattle Times reports.
-The woman’s 16-year-old daughter, he alleged accomplice, was also arrested.
+The woman’s 16-year-old daughter, an alleged accomplice, was also arrested.

-The victim said that she made contact with the suspect via a Facebook group for new moms, where a woman was posing as a photographer of newborn babies, and was offering free photo shoots in order to “build her portfolio.”
+The victim said that she made contact with the suspect via a Facebook group for new moms, where a woman was posing as a photographer of newborn babies and was offering free photo shoots in order to “build her portfolio.”
 The mom agreed, and the woman and her teen daughter were soon at her home, snapping pictures.

 Immediately the mother noticed things that, in retrospect, didn’t look right.
 The suspect took selfies with the baby, for example, or fastidiously wiped down anything she touched in the home with wipes, presumably to wipe off her fingerprints.